 Ofsted and the CQC (Care Quality Commission) arrived in Devon for a revisit in May 2022 while we were completing this task group and we have worked to ensure that we are complimenting what their report said and not just repeating it.
-We hope to shine a light on our staff and partners to ensure that this report has different, meaningful outcomes that Ofsted and the CQC did not report on.
+We hope to shine a light on our staff and partners to ensure that this report has different, meaningful outcomes that inspectors did not report on.